-Mushroom Paint Colours: The Kissin’ Cousin of Greige and Taupe
+The Top 5 Mushroom Paint Colours: The Kissin’ Cousins of Greige

-Mushroom paint colours have been a hot topic lately as grays are taking a very slight backseat to softer neutrals such as greige, taupe and you guessed it – mushroom!
+Mushroom paint colours have been a hot topic lately as grays take a very slight backseat to softer neutrals such as greige, taupe and you guessed it – mushroom!

-Now really, there isn’t a HUGE difference between these colours and this is more about me being anal…but the subtle differences are tricky to explain, so you better get your
+Really, there isn’t a HUGE difference between these colours, it’s more about me being anal.
+However, the subtle differences are tricky to explain, so you better get your

-drinkin’ thinkin’ cap on (you can wear both if you like).
+drinkin’ thinkin’ cap on (or both if you like).

 If you’ve read my blog post titled: Greige & Taupe: What’s the Big Difference? you’ll know the basic in’s and out’s.
-However, let’s do a quick recap:
+Regardless, let’s do a quick recap:

-What is taupe?
-Generally speaking, taupes are gray/brown blends that can have a slight purple undertone and warmth (sometimes purple/pink as well)
+Generally speaking, taupes are brown-gray blends that can have a slight purple undertone and a pretty warmth (sometimes purple-pink as well).
+Usually, the brown takes precedence over the gray.

-What is greige?
-Greiges are gray/brown blends that can have a subtle bit of taupe in them, but can also flash a bit green – there are very few greiges that DON’T have these undertones.
+Greiges are gray-brown blends that can have a subtle bit of taupe in them, but can also flash a bit green – there are very few greiges that DON’T have these undertones.
 Greiges can be well-balanced between gray and beige or lean slightly more gray.

 So, where does mushroom fit in?
 Let’s take a peek…

-Mushroom is a brown or beige, with gray in it – meaning that the brown/beige is the dominant colour – the gray is there to just step it down.
-Another way to put it is that mushroom paint colours are warmer than greige/taupe colours because they have more brown in them.
+Mushroom is a brown or beige, with gray in it – meaning that the brown-beige is the dominant colour – the gray is there to step it down.
+Another way to put it is that mushroom paint colours are warmer than greige colours because they have more brown in them and less purple than taupe.
+The thing is, a lot of colours AREN’T mushroom, but given the right exposure and environment – they will look like one.

-Mushroom paint colours are browns and beiges with some gray in them – the brown/beige remains the slightly dominant factor.
-If you add MORE gray, you’ll get greige or taupe
+Mushroom paint colours are browns and beiges with some gray in them – the brown-beige remains the slightly dominant factor.
+If you add MORE gray, you’ll get greige

-Now brown and beige paint colours often have a warmer, more golden look to them – we’re not talking about those ones.
-We’re talking about the muted, subdued ones, the ones that can’t quite commit to being ‘warm’, yet don’t quite become greige.
-However, mushroom paint colours are still slightly warmer looking than typical greige and taupe colours.
+Now, brown and beige paint colours often have a warmer, more golden look to them – we’re not talking about those ones.
+We’re talking about the muted, subdued ones, the ones that can’t quite commit to being ‘warm’, yet don’t look totally greige.
+However, mushroom-inspired paint colours are still slightly warmer looking than typical greige colours and have less undertone than most taupe colours.

 The TRICKY thing about mushroom…